-Optimized Meta Descriptions For Real Estate SEO
+Meta Descriptions For Real Estate SEO

 With so much going on, how does one stand out from the rabble?

-Real Estate Meta Description Tips
+Real Estate Meta Description SEO Tips

-Here are few general guidelines to get you started:
+General meta description guidelines to get you started:

-Any keywords that match or are closely related to a user’s search query will be bolded.
+While we say "write for humans", there is one aspect of keyword matching that should be taken into consideration: Any keywords that match or are closely related to a user’s search query will be bolded.
 This can, in turn, help your relevant search result stand out even more.

 Keep in mind that if you don’t define the meta description yourself, Google will generate one automatically using the opening sentences on the page, or cobbled together from on-page information relating to the searcher’s query.

 In addition to the search engine results page, your meta description will also appear as the stock description to a link shared through social media, so make sure it’s written to entice users to click on your link.